-Working with an interdisciplinary research group of graduate students, post-doctoral scholars, and faculty collaborators, she has published 127 journal articles and 9 book chapters.
-She was recently the lead author for the Transportation Chapter of the Southwest Climate Assessment conducted as part of the 2013 National Climate Assessment.
-She is the major adviser for 23 Ph.D. students, a number of whom now serve as university faculty.
+Working with an interdisciplinary research group of graduate students, post-doctoral scholars, and faculty collaborators, she has published more than 160 journal articles and 9 book chapters.
+She has been the major advisor for 28 Ph.D. students, a number of whom now serve as university faculty at various institutions, including Cornell University, University of Illinois, University of New Mexico, McGill University and the University of Texas.
 Her teaching and research has been generously funded by the National Science Foundation, the California Air Resources Board, the Environmental Protection Agency, the Federal Highway Administration, and the California Department of Transportation.
-As part of a company formed with 2 former Ph.D. students, she also works with legal advocacy groups across the world on social justice issues associated with access to transportation and transportation-air quality effects on underserved populations.
+As part of a company she formed with 3 former students, she also works with legal advocacy groups and environmental law clinics on social and environmental justice issues associated with access to transportation and improving air quality.

 Dr. Niemeier has served as chair of the UC Davis civil engineering department.
 She also served as the Director of the John Muir Institute and Associate Vice Chancellor in the Office of Research at UC Davis.
 The John Muir Institute is home to 150 faculty and staff conducting research at the interface of the environment and society.
-She has received a number of awards including the Aldo Leopold Leadership Award, the Chancellor’s Fellow Award, an NSF CAREER award, and UC Davis Outstanding Faculty Mentor and Faculty Adviser awards.
-Dr. Niemeier also recently completed a six year appointment as the Editor-in-Chief of Transportation Research, Part A, the leading international journal focused on transportation policy and practice.
+She has received a number of awards including the Guggenheim Fellowship, the Aldo Leopold Leadership Award, the Chancellor’s Fellow Award, an NSF CAREER award, and UC Davis Outstanding Faculty Mentor and Faculty Advisor awards.
+She has served as Editor-in-Chief for two journals: Sustainable Cities and Society and Transportation Research, Part A, the leading international journal focused on transportation policy and practice.
 She was the first woman in the journal’s history to serve in this position.
+She has served on the Mars Corp.
+Sustainability Council as well as numerous other sustainability-related boards.
 She received her B.S. in civil engineering from the University of Texas (1982), and her Ph.D. in civil engineering from the University of Washington (1994).